All Saints Church, Darton

 The Church of All Saints is the parish church in the village of Darton in South Yorkshire, England.
 It is a Church of England church in the Diocese of Leeds.
-The 16th-century building is Grade I listed and was built on the site of an earlier church from 1150.
+The 16th-century building is Grade I listed and was built on the site of an earlier church.
+1150 Is the earliest record of a church being on the site.

 History

 The villages of Darton and Kexbrough actually appear in the Domesday Book in 1086 (Dertune and Chizeburg) but the earliest record of the church appears in 1150.
 The Norman church was built by John de Laci, Earl of Lincoln and Sir John de Sothill, feudal lords of the Manor of Darton.

 The patronage of the church remained In the hands of the de Laci family and passed from them to the King, as Duke of Lancaster.
 It remained in royal hands until the reign of Richard III, who in 1483 granted the living of Darton to the Friars of the Priory of St Mary Magdalene at Monk Bretton in exchange for the Forest of Halcombe in Lancashire.
 This grant to the Friars seemed to have been ignored by the Act of Resumption passed on the accession of Henry VII in 1485, who for some time kept both the forest and the living.
 After a petition to Parliament, presenting the facts, the living was restored to the Friars.

 Shortly afterwards, the Friars began a major building project, to replace the Norman church with a much larger building, fashioned in the perpendicular architectural style,- completed in 1517.
 (It has been said that the original church was damaged by fire,- hence the need to rebuild, but there is as yet no evidence to support that.)
 But the church had to be enlarged to accommodate the growing population.
 During the reconstruction, the Friars may have recycled gravestones from the churchyard to use as building material, because there are at least twelve visible cross slabs built into the construction of the walls in different parts of the building apart from ones recycled in the flooring.
 (Two original cross slabs may be seen in situ used to cap tombs in both the Beaumont and Silvester Chapels.)